prasanthrangan/hyprdots/README.md

 Sharing my Arch Linux Development for Hyprland, a project merging the "worldz best" hyprland rice design and features.

-Starts with a fork of [hyprdots](https://github.com/prasanthrangan)

-Nvidia modern GPU support from [JaKooLit](https://github.com/JaKooLit/) as been intergrated, auto detects and sets up grub plus systemd-boot.
+Started with a fork of [hyprdots](https://github.com/prasanthrangan) Nvidia modern GPU support from [JaKooLit](https://github.com/JaKooLit/) as been intergrated, auto detects and sets up grub plus systemd-boot.

 **Other projects:**<br>